KDiggory/IMS-project/README.md

 In the documentation folder there is a folder with the FatJar in, this can be downloaded and run on the command line using java -jar ims-0.0.1-jar-with-dependencies.jar.
 This will take you into the IMS.

+The jira board for this project can be found at https://katiediggory.atlassian.net/jira/projects?selectedProjectType=software

 ### Prerequisites

 What things you need to install the software and how to install them